zearp/Nucintosh/README.md

 > Tip: Once everything works and you installed and configured all your stuff, create a bootable clone of your system with a trial version of *Carbon Copy Cloner* or *Superduper!*.
 Don't forget to copy your EFI folder to the clone's EFI partition.

 ## Big Sur
-Near the end of the install the system volume will be cryptographically sealed, this will take [some](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#troubleshooting) time.
-I alsop got a bunch of errors about diskXs5s1 when booting. note the additonal s1.
-It was related to an apfs snapshot.
-Booting into recovery and removing the snapshot fixed that.
++ Near the end of the install the system volume will be cryptographically sealed, this will take [some](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#troubleshooting) time
++ Error 66 when trying to mount / in read/write mode and/or errors about diskXs5s1 when booting, this is due to apfs snapshots

-List the snapshots with ```diskutil apfs listSnapshots diskXs5s1``` and delete with ```diskutil apfs deleteSnapshot diskXs5s1 -uuid UUIDHERE```.
+Boot into recovery and open a terminal then list the snapshots with ```diskutil apfs listSnapshots diskXs5``` and delete them with ```diskutil apfs deleteSnapshot diskXs5 -uuid UUIDHERE```.

-This also fixed the -66 error when trying to remount the file system r/w.
+Replace diskX with the correct disk, if you only have one disk it will be disk1s5.
+The UUID is the string above each snapshot.

 ### Intel Bluetooth and wifi
 + To connect to wireless networks please use [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases) or add them to the plist inside itlwm.kext like [this](https://github.com/OpenIntelWireless/itlwm/blob/master/itlwm/Info.plist)